AnastasiiaVorobets/tv-shows/README.md

 ## To run the project
 - Make a fork
 - Clone the project
-- Run `npm install` in youe terminal
+- Run `npm install` in your terminal
 - Run `npm start`
 - Open `http://localhost:3000/`
 - (available to deploy application to gh-pages)